The evening before, the elderly resident’s vital signs were normal. The next morning, they were anything but normal.

 Caring for Elderly Patients

 Since elderly patients make up the highest risk population for sepsis, the staff of a long-term care facility needs to look for the signs.
-Training and education with tools like the Redivus Health app help improve the staff’s awareness and responsiveness in a sepsis case.
+Training and education with software like the Redivus Health sepsis tool help improve the staff’s awareness and responsiveness in a sepsis case.

 “The app has already helped with my confidence,” says Kassandra.
 “You have undeniable evidence of the diagnosis.
 And with the hospital also using Redivus, they have confidence that we are following the right steps.”